-- A solar collector: through which pool water is circulated and heated by the sun.
-The solar collector is generally located on the roof so it needs space and requires good solar access to maximise the heat collected. - A filter: this removes debris before water is pumped through the collector.
+- A solar collector where pool water is circulated and heated by the sun.
+The solar collector is generally located on the roof so it needs space and requires good solar access to maximise the heat collected. - A filter which removes debris before water is pumped through the collector.

-- A pump: this circulates water through the filter and collector and back to the pool. - A flow-control valve: the automatic or manual device that diverts pool water through the solar collector.
+- A pump which circulates water through the filter and collector and back to the pool. - A flow-control valve which is an automatic or manual device that diverts pool water through the solar collector.